-RV industry retail sales have been softening compared to record high prior year levels; however, we still believe in the long-term health of consumer demand for RV and marine products.
+RV industry retail sales remain soft compared to high prior year levels; however, we still believe in the long-term health of consumer demand for RV and marine products.
 More people are pursuing outdoor activities, household penetration of RVs is increasing, and campers are more diverse than ever.
-According to statistics published by Kampgrounds of America, Inc., over 14 million households camped for the first time in 2020 and 2021, and combined with record levels of first-time buyers of RVs over the past two years, we believe a positive outlook exists for new product and upgrade-related sales.
-Despite these developments, current macroeconomic trends such as inflation, rising interest rates and low consumer sentiment, as well as global political tensions, contribute to reduced short-term consumer demand for large discretionary products such as RVs and Marine products, which could in turn impact our future revenue and profits.
+According to statistics published by Kampgrounds of America, Inc., the number of households in North America that own an RV increased by approximately 4.4 million, or 63%, between 2019 and 2021.
+Despite these developments, current macroeconomic trends such as inflation, rising interest rates, and global political tensions contribute to reduced short-term consumer demand for large discretionary products such as RVs and Marine products, which could in turn impact our future revenue and profits.

-Results of Operations - Three Months Ended November 26, 2022 Compared to the Three Months Ended November 27, 2021
+Results of Operations - Three Months Ended February 25, 2023 Compared to the Three Months Ended February 26, 2022